-Driving on Slopes
+Driving On Slopes

-Refer to the slope gauge in the Safe Operation Practices section to help determine slopes where you may not operate safely.
+Refer to the slope gauge in the Safe Operation Section to help determine slopes where you may not operate safely.

-Do not operate on inclines with a slope in excess of 20°/35% (a rise of approximately 4 feet every 10 feet).
+Do not operate on inclines with a slope in excess of 25°/46% (a rise of approximately 4 feet every 10 feet).
 The machine could overturn and cause serious injury.

 - Always drive across slopes, never up and down. - Avoid turning downhill if possible.
 Start at the bottom of a slope and work upward.
-Always slow down before turning. - 3.
-Use extra care and go slowly when turning downhill.
+Always slow down before turning. - Use extra care and go slowly when turning downhill.

-Operating the PTO knob
+Operating The PTO knob